Chandra Manning

 Chandra Manning is an American historian who specializes in 19th century U.S. History.
-A graduate of Mount Holyoke College, Chandra went on to receive her Ph.D. from Harvard in 2002.
-She has written several articles that have appeared in various journals and books, and is the author of the books What This Cruel War Was Over and Troubled Refuge: Struggling for Freedom in the Civil War.
+A graduate of Mount Holyoke College, Manning went on to receive her Ph.D. from Harvard in 2002.
+She is a professor of history at Georgetown University.
+Manning has written several articles that have appeared in various journals and books, and is the author of the books What This Cruel War Was Over and Troubled Refuge: Struggling for Freedom in the Civil War.

 Education

 Chandra attended Mount Holyoke College where she received her B.A. summa cum laude, in history.
 She then attended the National University of Ireland, Galway where she received an M.Phil in Irish history and literature.
 She would later go on to receive her Ph.D. in History from Harvard.